inpsyde/reusable-workflows/docs/build-and-push-assets.md

 ### What will happen to outdated or invalid generated assets?

-The reusable-workflow will not take care of removing od assets.
+The reusable-workflow will not take care of removing old assets.
 If you use Webpack Encore you can use following to clean up your old assets:

 ```js
 Encore.cleanupOutputBeforeBuild( ['*.js', '*.css'] )